 We have found it very easy to pack all of the baby’s things in mesh packing cubes.
 It keeps everything tidy and easy to locate among your things when required.
 It is also a good idea to pack a bag for dirty laundry for ease of sorting, and to avoid soiling the clean clothes!

-The Ella’s Kitchen Pouches make travelling a breeze with your little one.
+The Ella’s Kitchen Pouches make travelling with a baby a breeze.
 A wide range of foods are available, meaning you should be able to find one which is appealing to the fussiest of babies.
 They are easily transportable and save the hassle of food spillage in your bag or keeping foods warm / cold.
 The Melty Puffs from the same brand are also a HUGE hit with babies.
 I always had a few on hand as they can prevent a mini melt down when you are out and about.
 They also help teach babies the hand / mouth coordination skills required for developing their eating skills.

 Finally to make life as simple as possible for you, I have included a downloadable Travel Packing List for a Baby.
 Simply print it out and tick and flick as you pack.